Aspose.ZIP for Python via .NET

 The recommend way to install Aspose.ZIP for Python via .NET is using pypi.org.
 Please use the following command for a smooth installation.

-Install Aspose.Pdf via NuGet Command
+Install Aspose.ZIP via NuGet Command

 Compression and Decompression via Python API